 What are the biggest travel concerns for passengers?

-As anyone in the industry knows, standards for maintaining cabin cleanliness before COVID-19, such as HEPA filters and between-flight cleaning, were effective at maintaining effective safety standards.
+As anyone in the industry knows, standards for maintaining cabin cleanliness before COVID-19, such as HEPA filters and between-flight cleaning, were effective at maintaining safety standards.
 However, airlines not only have to meet an even higher standard of cleanliness, but also the public perception of decontamination and air quality purification.
 Consequently, even if air travel meets the highest currency standards issued by disease control agencies like ECDC, CDC, or WHO, if passengers don’t feel safe, then they won’t travel by air.

 For the sake of this article, we will only be looking at the Risk Assessment Guidance for Infectious Diseases transmitted on Aircraft (RAGIDA) that pertains to onboard passenger management.

-One main issue with this suggestion is that RAGIDA is a 40 page, heavily-worded document filled with technical jargon, most likely written for industry professionals.
+One main issue with this suggestion is that RAGIDA is a 40-page, heavily-worded document filled with technical jargon, most likely written for industry professionals.
 It’s not something that airlines can expect passengers to sit with, in order to ease their minds regarding flight safety.

 Before the COVID-19 pandemic, it was only in rare cases of in-cabin odours that passengers would even think about the cabin air that they were breathing.
 However, it is safe to say that people are far more acutely aware of the air around them, and its potential for carrying airborne and surface pathogens and particulates.

-The RAGIDA, along with IATA, does make mention of proper cabin air management through the recommendation of either use of HEPA filters or avoiding cabin air recirculation entirely.
+The RAGIDA, along with IATA, does make mention of proper cabin air management through the recommendation of either using HEPA filters or avoiding cabin air recirculation entirely.
 However, as the vast majority of currently operational aircraft employ HEPA filters in their recirculated cabin air systems, guidance on new technologies is limited.

 READ MORE ABOUT: